 2.5.2.
 Power and Injectivity.
-The following theorem is due to Berceanu and Papadima BP Theorem 5.4]: a variant of this theorem are also true for ordinary basile BDVD to the BP Theorem 5.4]; a variant of this theorem are also true for ordinary braids [BN2, Ko, HM], and can be proven by similar means:
+The following theorem is due to Berceanu and Papadima BP.
+Theorem 5.4]; a variant of this theorem are also true for ordinary braids [BN2, Ko, HM], and can be proven by similar means: